-Depending on the logic flow, writes to the POSCON's or NEGCON's associated variable:
+Depending on the logic flow, writes to the POSCON's or NEGCON's associated variable can occur at different intervals within the Controller scan:

-- May occur multiple times during a PLC scan, resulting in the POSCON or NEGCON contact being ON for only a portion of the scan. - May occur several PLC scans apart, resulting in the POSCON or NEGCON contact being ON for more than one scan. - May occur once per scan, for example if the POSCON or NEGCON's associated variable is a %I input bit.
+- multiple times during a Controller scan, resulting in the transition bit being ON for only a portion of the scan. - several Controller scans apart, resulting in the transition bit being ON for more than one scan. - once per scan, for example if the POSCON or NEGCON's associated variable is a %I input bit.